Tools of Choice

 Naturally I bought a few other tools: a saber saw, a saws-all, and a couple of other sizes of drill-driver.
 The saws-all was the next-most impressive of the lot: it was unfazed by stacks of two-bys populated with loads of screws, and also made short work of pruning small tree branches.
 Meanwhile, their baby 12-volt drill-driver became my go-to tool for all of my electrical work.

-A year and a half and many, many thousands of cuts later, the circular saw is still going strong, now only on its second blade.
-And for the record, it never once bogged down or stalled.
+Three years and many, many thousands of cuts later, the circular saw is still going strong, now on its second blade.
 The drill-driver has been dropped, rained on and used relentlessly (the house is assembled exclusively with screws—there are no nails!), and it has likewise been a champ throughout.
-Plus, none of the batteries have yet to peter out.
+Plus, none of the batteries have yet to go bad.

 Doubtless there are other brands of comparable quality, but given the immense level of satisfaction I have with these tools—not to mention the massive amount of work they've done—I offer my enthusiastic endorsement of DeWalt's pro-sumer 20-volt tools.
 I still think it's awesome to realize that two battery-powered tools basically built this whole house!